davidmeredith/devsGuidebook/devGuidbook.md

 _“Programs must be written for people to read, and only incidentally for machines to execute.__"_
 Harold Abelson, the author of Structure and Interpretation of Computer Programs

 Good quality code should read well, with details abstracted so that higher-level code reads almost like a form of ‘self-documenting’ story which is expressive of its intent.
-Implementation details should be hidden behind well named abstractions – a concept that is appropriate at a variety of scales, from variables at the small scale to names, functions, classes, interfaces, traits, facades, and packages/modules all the way up to application tiers (front-end, business logic, data tier), micro-services, services, to monoliths.
+Implementation details should be hidden behind well named abstractions – a concept that is appropriate at a variety of scales, from variables at the small scale to names, functions, classes, interfaces, traits, facades, and packages/modules all the way up to application tiers and 'bounded contexts' (front-end, business logic, data tier), micro-services, services, to monoliths.

 ### Target Audience